About Early Childhood Development (ECD) Intervention model in Serbia

 ECD intervention model in Serbia is developed to support early childhood development focusing on children not enrolled in kindergartens and their parents.

-The main goal of the Early Childhood Development Support Centers – EDC program is to support positive parenting thus ensuring stimulative developmental environment for children 0-6 that are not enrolled in kindergartens or any other early development program with a particular focus on children with disability.
+The main goal of our ECD intervention model is to support positive parenting thus ensuring stimulative developmental environment for children 0-6 years that are not enrolled in kindergartens or any other early development program with a particular focus on children with disability.

 Providing stimulating environment for an optimal child development has been one of most important factors for cognitive, emotional, physical and social development in early childhood.
 Strategy for the Early Development and Preschool Education in Serbia identified parental support as priority, but until 2012 there were no such programs.
 In other words, there were no specific focus on parenting competencies and the most vulnerable groups.